-How Frank Zamboni’s frankensteined Model A revolutionized the ice rink
+How Frank Zamboni’s frankensteined Model A revolutionized ice rinks

 You might be surprised that the Zamboni Ice Resurfacer, the motor vehicle most associated with ice hockey, was not invented in some frigid northern clime like Minnesota or Canada.
 In fact, it was created in a place not usually associated with ice at all—southern California.
 Frank Zamboni (1901–1988) first moved to southern California in 1920 with his brother Lawrence to work in their older brother George’s car repair shop, but the two younger Zambonis soon struck out on their own and opened an electrical repair service to install and repair refrigeration units for local dairies.